makz21/bank-system/README.md

 # bank-system
 Bank managing application.

 The application is intended for bank employees.
 Work with the program takes place in text mode.
-User data stored in a file on the disk.
+User data stored in a json file on the disk.

 The program allows you to: